antuere/HowAreYou/privacy_policy.md

 The Application collects information when you download and use it.
 This information may include information such as

-*   Your name and email
+* **Personal Information:** Your name and email address (if you choose to register).
-*   Your records of the days made in our app
+*   **Health Data:** Records of your daily mood, well-being, or other health-related metrics that you create within the app.
-*   The operating system you use on your mobile device
+*   **Technical Information:** The operating system version you use on your mobile device, device model, and unique device identifiers.

 The Application does not gather precise information about the location of your mobile device.